cybersec101/resources/EN_Going_out_onto_the_Internet_Trainer-Resource.md

 Red | The	certificate	is	out-of-date,	not	valid	or	has	an	error.
 Yellow | The	authenticity	of 	the	certificate	or	certification	authority	that issued	it	cannot	be	verified.
 This	might	indicate	a	problem	with the	certification	authority's	website.
 White| The	certificate	has	normal	validation.
 This	means	that communication between	your	browser	and	the	website	is encrypted.
 The	certification	authority	makes	no	assertion	about the	business	practices	of	the	website.
 Green | The	certificate	uses	extended	validation.
 This	means	that communication	between	your	browser	and	website	is encrypted,	and	that	the	certification	authority	has	confirmed the	 website	is	owned	or	operated	by	a	business	that	is	legally organized	under	the	jurisdiction	shown	in	the	certificate	and on	the	security	status	bar.
-The	certification	authority	makes	no assertion	about	the	business	practices	of	the	website [^footnote1] [^footnote2]
+The	certification	authority	makes	no assertion	about	the	business	practices	of	the	website [Note 1](#note-1) [Note 2](#note-2)

 - Safari